 Google algorithms find the opportunities that you might never spot, even if it’s promoting a low-priced product on your list.
 This approach is excellent for well-funded PPC campaigns that are already converting at a high rate.

-In May 2021, Google announced new Google Ads smart bidding features.
-These enhancements aim to help marketers better manage bid strategies and drive more performance, according to experts.
+Google’s new smart bidding features aim to help marketers better manage bid strategies and drive more performance, according to experts.

-The new features include top signals for Target ROAS and max conversions, new opportunities on the Recommendations page, target impression share simulators, and manager account level seasonality adjustments.
+The new features also include top signals for target ROAS and max conversions, new opportunities on the Recommendations page, target impression share simulators, and manager account level seasonality adjustments.

 Pro tip: Automation is great, but keep in mind that a “set it and forget it” mindset can only take you so far.
 The most effective paid search campaigns involve consistent analyzing, testing, and optimizing that can only come from experienced digital marketing pros.